kristopolous/db.js/README.md

 2. Everything else second.

 ## Do I need JQuery or mootools or something like that?
-Hah, no of course not.
+lolz, no!
+Of course not.
+Why would I do something like that?

-## Are you using one of those commie licenses that isn't compatible with the world of commercial software?
+## Are you using one of those GNU-esque liscenses that prevents me from using it at my place of employment?
-Actually, I haven't thought of that, but no.  I don't care.
-I really don't.
-Sell my shit for profit, fine by me.
+no. Do whatever you want with it; Sell it for profit, fine by me.
 I built it for myself.
-Do what you want ; so long as you don't try to assume all rights of course.
+Do what you want ; so long as you don't try to assume all rights of course; let's call it BSD.

 ## Removing all barriers to entry
 I have horrible memory and can never recall how to use an API.
 So,